 In 1988 MP Oliver Letwin co-authored a paper with John Redwood outlining the steps required to privatise the NHS.
 In many ways NHS privatisation had already started with the Griffiths Report , so

 Britain's Biggest Enterprise was by no means the first or only attempt to sketch out a privatisation strategy for the NHS, but it seen by many as the main blueprint for all that has followed.

-review of the NHS by the Thatcher government, both of which were shortly followed by the National Health Service and Community Care Act .
+review of the NHS by the Thatcher government, which was shortly followed by the National Health Service and Community Care Act .
 You might say that

 Britian's Biggest Enterprise is to the 'NHS and Community Care Act' as the white paper Equity and Excellence: Liberating the NHS is to the 2012 Health and Social Care Act .
 Papers such as